Coffee Bean Types

-Among the many gourmet coffee beans available, there is Ethiopian, Jamaican Blue Mountain, Guatemalan, Italian, Columbian, Peruvian, Hawaiian Kona and Costa Rican.
+Different types of gourmet coffee beans include Ethiopian, Jamaican Blue Mountain, Guatemalan, Italian, Columbian, Peruvian, Hawaiian Kona and Costa Rican.

 what is the name of the coffee bean and the story behind the critter urinating on the bean and giving it it’s special flavor…refer me to a website or where to get the info…or just the name of the coffee bean…please and thank you